mmuratarat/mmuratarat.github.io/_pages/faq.md

 Many types of machine learning algorithm require structured, tabular data as input, arranged into columns of features that describe each feature, For example, a person's age, income and number of website visits in the last month are all features that could help to predict if the person will subscribe to a particular online service in the coming month.
 We could use a structured table of these features to train a logistic regression, random forest or XGBoost model to predict the binary response variable - did the person subscribe (1) or not (0)?

-Unstructured data refers to any data that is not naturally arranged nto columns of features such as images, audio and text.
+Unstructured data refers to any data that is not naturally arranged into columns of features such as images, audio and text.
 There is of course spatial structure to an image, temporal structure to a recording, and bith spatial and temporal structure to video data, but since the data does not arrive in columns of features, it is considered unstructured.
-When out data is unstructured, individual pixels, frequencies, or characters are almost entirely uninformative.
+When our data is unstructured, individual pixels, frequencies, or characters are almost entirely uninformative.
 For example, knowing that pixel 234 of an image is a muddy shade of brown does not really help to identify if the image is of a house or a cat.
 A deep learning model can learn how to build high-level informative features by itself, directly from the unstructured data.

 #### What is an epoch, a batch and an iteration?